How ethical and sustainable is Beko?

 Past Criticisms of Beko’s ethical record

-Beko faced criticism after serious defects in Beko’s gas cookers were linked to the death of 18 people between 2008 and 2015.
-The cookers produced levels of carbon monoxide high enough to kill within minutes if the grill was used with the door shut.
+Beko came under fire when serious defects in their petrol cookers were linked to the deaths of 18 people between 2008 and 2015.
+When the grill door was closed, the cookers produced levels of carbon monoxide that could kill within minutes.

 In what areas does Beko score well for its ethics?

 Since Beko includes 2030 targets for energy consumption, water use, power use, waste generation, and investments in renewable energy sources, the company receives a high ranking for its environmental report.
 On the sustainability page evidence of advancement is also provided.
 Beko also receives a high score in our Nuclear Power, Animal Welfare and Political Donation categories.